innotrade/enapso-graphdb-client/README.md

     });
 ```

-In case a connection cannot be established at all, e.g. because tripleStore is not available or running at the given URL, you'll get a HTTP 500 error message:
+In case a connection cannot be established at all, e.g. because triplestore is not available or running at the given URL, you'll get a HTTP 500 error message:

 ```json
 {